Little Angels Baby Boutique Clothing Store

 The right size

 The right clothing size for your baby depends on his age.
-When you are purchasing clothes, sizes like 0, 3, 6 and 9 stands for the minimum number of months your baby is old, plus 2 more months.
+When you are purchasing clothes, sizes like 0, 3, 6 and 9 stands for the minimum number of months your little child is old, plus 2 more months.
 For example, you will buy a size 0 if your baby is 1 month old and 3 if your baby is 4 or 5 months old.
 However, babies grow at their own pace, and babies of different age could wear different sizes.
 Don’t hesitate to buy a larger or a smaller size if you feel like it’s the most comfortable for your baby.

 Your baby’s clothes should never be too small because they’re going to be too tight and uncomfortable.
 Your baby will not be able to move his arms and legs or stretch them out, which are both uncomfortable and could interfere with his proper growth.
-On the other hand, if the clothes are too large for your baby, it will not provide enough heat protection and could drop over his hands or his face.
-This is why you should never buy clothes for your baby that is too large just because you hope them to last longer.
+On the other hand, if the clothes are too large for your little child, it will not provide enough heat protection and could drop over his hands or his face.
+This is why you should never buy outfits for your baby that is too large just because you hope them to last longer.

 How to choose a size for baby clothes?

-It is not always easy for you to determine the right size for your baby.
+It is not always easy for you to determine the right size for your little child.
 When shopping online, you must be completely certain about the size that is the best fit for your baby.
 However, if your baby is almost between sizes, always go for a size number that is higher.
 This way, you will make sure that the clothes aren’t too small.
 Your baby can wear clothes that are slightly larger, but not overly large.

 If you purchase a piece that turns out to be too large for your baby, you can choose to exchange it or simply wait for your baby to grow enough for these clothes to fit.

 Another important note is to avoid buying too many pieces of the smallest size.
-You have no way of knowing which size will fit your baby best once you leave the hospital.
+You have no way of knowing which size will fit your toddler best once you leave the hospital.
 You should only buy enough clothing for you to manage until you are able to buy your baby new clothes or send someone out to get them for you.

 Why you need just the right size